-Jute fibers comes from the stem of the jute plant and is known as the "golden fiber" in places around the world.
+Jute fibers come from the stem of the jute plant and is known as the "golden fiber" in places around the world.
 American's know jute fabrics as burlap.
 Rough in texture, just can be mixed with other fibers, both natural and synthetic, to create silkier fabrics for clothes.

-Jute looses it's strength when wet and must be laundered with care.
-Learn more about how to wash and remove stains from jute fabrics.Continue to 7 of 11 below.
+Jute loses its strength when wet and must be laundered with care.
+Learn how to wash and remove stains from jute fabrics.Continue to 7 of 11 below.

 07 of 11

 How to Care for Linen Clothes

 Linen, one of the oldest known textile fibers, comes from the stem of the flax plant.
 Because linen fabric is sturdy and durable, moth and perspiration resistant, it brings to mind the clothing of the hot, humid tropics.
 Linen garments are breathable, soft and become more comfortable with every wearing.Continue to 8 of 11 below.

 08 of 11